Faster-than-light: Daily sky motion

 For an earth-bound observer, objects in the sky complete one revolution around the Earth in one day.
 Proxima Centauri, the nearest star outside the Solar System, is about four and a half light-years away.
 In this frame of reference, in which Proxima Centauri is perceived to be moving in a circular trajectory with a radius of four light years, it could be described as having a speed many times greater than c as the rim speed of an object moving in a circle is a product of the radius and angular speed.
-It is also possible on a geostatic view, for objects such as comets to vary their speed from subluminal to superluminal and vice versa simply because the distance from the Earth varies.
+It is also possible on a geostatic view, for objects such as comets to vary their speed from subluminal to superluminal and vice versa, simply because the distance from the Earth varies.
 Comets may have orbits which take them out to more than 1000 AU.
 The circumference of a circle with a radius of 1000 AU is greater than one light day.
-In other words, a comet at such a distance is superluminal in a geostatic, and therefore non-inertial, frame.
+In other words, a comet at such a distance is superluminal in a geostatic, and therefore non-inertial, frame of reference.